Airline bike fees in 2022

-Dimension allowances for bike boxes vary greatly depending on the airline.
-Some airlines quote a maximum length only while other airlines quote a linear length (W + H + L).
-Based on the 101 airlines listed in our table, 54 use the linear measurement, 37 do not specify limits, 8 use length and 2 have no limits on size.
+Bike box dimensions for airlines change depending on the airline you choose to fly with.
+Some airlines quote a maximum length, while other airlines quote a linear length (W + H + L).
+Based on the 112 airlines listed in our table, 63 use the linear measurement, 39 do not specify limits, 8 use length and 2 have no limits on size.
 Bike box dimension allowances based on linear range from 158cm to 320cm while those based on length only range from 180cm to 277cm.
 For those airlines that do not specify dimensions, we recommend contacting them directly before you book to clarify.

 Before you dive into the table read the definitions of what each of the columns means.